reaster/schema-gen/README.md

 ## Change Log

 #### 0.9.1
-Add suport for compositors (all, sequence, choice).
+At the schema level, add suport for compositors (all, sequence, choice), support for substitutionGroup, add double and float types, and proper targetNamespace vs default namespace handling.
 Kotlin reserved words now handled properly.
+Java inheritance support added.
 #### 0.9.0
 First release.
 Language support: Java, Kotlin and Swift 4.
 Tested XML schemas: GPX, Atom.

 ___

 ## Support
-The author has multiple projects in the pipeline, other passions plus bills to pay, but will try his best to support the community as time allows.
+The author has multiple projects in the pipeline, other passions and bills to pay, but will try his best to support the community as time allows.
 In particular, if anybody would like to add language support (Python, C# or Go), test new schemas, contribute bug fixes, expand the documentation, or add test coverage, I'd be happy to support you.
 Finally, I'm available for contracting/consulting, especially if it involves expanding the framework to support your needs.